caminteldev/bootstrap/README.md

 We have included a makefile with convenience methods for working with the Bootstrap library.

 + **dependencies**
-Our makefile depends on you having recess, connect, uglify.js, and jshint installed.
+Our makefile depends on you having recess, connect, uglify.js, less, and jshint installed.
 To install, just run the following command in npm:

 ```
-$ npm install recess connect uglify-js jshint -g
+$ npm install recess@1.0.3 connect uglify-js@1.2.6 less@1.3.3 jshint -g
 ```

 + **build** - `make`